jump-dev/MathOptInterface.jl/docs/src/manual/implementing.md

     Only support a constraint or objective function if your solver has native support for it.

-## The first big decision: incremental modifications?
+## The big decision: copy-to or incremental modifications?

 The first big decision you face is whether to support incremental modification.